What is Joy at Work?Feb 20, 2021

 Joy at Work exists when…

-You’ll also notice that we use the words cultivate, constantly and continuously.
+You’ll also notice that we use the words cultivate, constantly, and continuously.
 That’s purposeful as well.
 That’s because we know that you don’t achieve Joy at Work, and you’re done.
 It’s not a goal or ultimate destination.
-It’s something that must be cared for, deliberate, intentional.
+It’s something that must be cared for deliberately, and intentionally.

 That said, we know this takes energy and we know humans are a moody species.
 Every day is not going to be a great day.
 Even so, there’s a way to have a bad day or a bad time and still cultivate Joy at Work.
 We know it's worth the energy.